matijapiskorec/archlinux-usb/vim.md

 Substitute all occurrences across all lines with confirmation: :s/pattern/replacement/g Append semicolon at the end of each line in file: :%normal A;
 Append semicolon at the beginning of each line in file: :%normal I;
+Delete first word after first space on each line matching pattern: :g/pattern/norm f de Copy all matching lines to the end of the file: :g/pattern/co $

+Copy all matching lines by appending them to register a: :let @a='' | %g/pattern/y A You can then paste them by: "ap

 ## Reading from a shell